scuzzydude/asimov/asimov.md

 Zoey walks off the stage, having only spoken the one word.

-*La Ruidosa Chalupa*[^13] appears from a cloud of dry ice and sings the song.
+*La Ruidosa Chalupa*[^12] appears from a cloud of dry ice and sings the song.
 Eight women in the crowd faint.
 The actor arrives on stage and makes a few jokes about everybody getting older and acknowledges how much *Titanic* had really meant for their career.

 A representative of The Foundation comes on stage and explains how the Scoot works and the risks involved, and all the details needed for someone to legally participate.
 Hundreds of attendees line up to submit the identification and pledge to The Foundation so that they may show the world their appreciation of *Titanic*.

 The next day, Zoey's ISO is fully subscribed to the tune of an asimov equivalent of \$100 Million.
 Enough to make a CGI movie, not enough to build the ship.

 The Internet almost crashes.
 People troll this crazy lady, calling her plan ridiculous.
 Smarty pants Finnish techno-dweebs deride her plan as impossible and a fraud.
 One particularly geeky billionaire engineer points out that Zoey's plan is difficult, but not impossible.
-With a large enough towed array of floating solar panels, it was possible to generate enough power to propel a ship, though the battery size needed to "steam" through the night might be impractical especially since the you need to consider the drag of the tow.
+With a large enough towed array of floating solar panels, it was possible to generate enough power to propel a ship, though the battery size needed to "steam" through the night might be impractical, since one must consider the drag of the tow.

 The next day Zoey releases the video presentation along with a technical addendum, showing exactly how the *New Titanic* will work.
 Not only does the ship have a towed solar array, but there is also a separate electric powered tug that tows the array.
 The tug "plugs-in" into Titanic like a power cable to a phone, discharging from its own internal battery to the big ship at night.
 The solar panels would be mounted on bobber-buoys that tracked the sun, which would be at a low angle in the polar seas where *New Titanic* would steam.
 The bobber-buoys would generate current themselves, from the natural motion of the ocean, thus negating the overall drag effect, even in the dark.